credcore/CodingTests/README.md

 1. Design a Swagger/Open REST API for Movie Ticket Booking (do not implement)
 2. Design a database schema for the same (Relational DB preferred).
 It should have Users, Bookings, Shows, Seats etc.
 3. Please use the Swagger Editor linked above, or any other.
+4. Implement any one API in the list end-to-end (from WebService to DB)

 ### 2. Monad in any Language